 And yes, there are exceptions to the unwritten rule of texting first

-Obviously, texting first shouldn’t be protocol for everyone and in every situation.
-My mom and I primarily communicate by phone and talk daily so receiving calls from her is normal and calming; but even she won’t call during the workday unless she needs to convey something important.
+Obviously, texting first shouldn’t be a protocol for everyone and in every situation.
+My mom and I primarily communicate by phone and talk daily so receiving calls from her is normal and calming, but even she won’t call during the workday unless she needs to convey something important.

 But for most of us old enough to remember life as an adult before texting, there’s an unspoken etiquette these days when communicating.
 So, if you must audibly speak to someone, shoot them a text first to see if they’re available.
 If they’re not, simply schedule a time that works for both of you.

-Even if you want to meet up with a buddy, it would probably be more convenient to most if you to texted first.
+Even if you want to meet up with a buddy, it would probably be more convenient for most if you text first.
 If the receiver doesn’t reply within a reasonable time and after a second text, a follow-up call would certainly be reasonable.

 … An initial text message before calling is a polite nudge that shows you respect someone’s time, and it will likely help your relationship with others over the long run.